 Most mental health issues are not covered under workers’ compensation.
 However, you may have a workers’ comp claim if a mental illness, such as depression, is the result of the pain from your work injury.
 This is referred to as a consequential injury.
 Post traumatic stress disorder (PTSD) can also be considered a work injury when it is the result of a work-related incident.

-Our Workers Compensation law firm recently had the opportunity to represent a Stillwater man who had developed PTSD as a result of his job.
+Our Minnesota-based law firm recently had the opportunity to represent a Stillwater man who had developed PTSD as a result of his job.
 We fought the insurance company and secured a large settlement which compensated him for his past and future wage loss, medical expenses, and his permanent partial disability (PPD) due to his mental and physical work injuries.